-We believe that CEVA's successful customer approach is based on three main components.
-First, CEVA's distinctive mind set is driven towards serving the customer and the permanent quest to do better and more, while taking customer needs seriously and addressing customer demands with responsiveness and sense of urgency.
-Second, our cluster structure allows for closer proximity between decision-makers and customers and enhanced entrepreneurship in designing and implementing solutions.
-Third, our three-tier customer segmentation, as described above, divides our customers into segments adapted to fit their specific needs.
-Most notably, we service our largest customers (Century accounts) through a single point of contact that can offer both Contract Logistics and Freight Management solutions.
+We believe that CEVA's successful customer approach is based on two main components.
+The first one is CEVA's distinctive mind set, which is driven towards serving the customer, the permanent quest to do better and more, the flexibility of permanent adaptation to take customer needs seriously and a responsiveness and sense of urgency in addressing demands.
+The second one is our cluster structure that allows for closer proximity between decision-makers and customers and enhanced entrepreneurship in designing and implementing solutions.